 Other Vault tasks

-- You can preserve specific messages and file as required by your organization's retention obligations.
+- Preserve specific messages and files as required by your organization's retention obligations.

 - Review the privileges that control what other users can do within Vault.